Home / Blog / Questions to Ask Before Buying a New Door

 The material a door is made from will have a significant impact on its appearance and how it functions.
 Most interior doors are made at least partially from timber, but there are several different varieties of timber door to choose from.

 A solid wooden door is made from the same material all the way through, which makes it more vulnerable to warping.
 A composite door, on the other hand, is formed from many different lengths of wood with grains that run in different directions.
 This helps reduce warping.

 Exterior doors are commonly made from uPVC, timber, a composite of materials, or aluminium.
-The former (uPVC) is cheap and lightweight, while the latter (aluminium) is considerably more expensive.
+The former (uPVC) is more affordable and lightweight, while the latter (aluminium) is considerably more expensive.